syzer/JS-Spark/README.md

 What is JS-Spark
 ====
 Distributed real time analytics using JavaScript.
-JavaScript re imagine of fabulous Apache Spark project.
+JavaScript re imagine of fabulous Apache Spark and Storm projects.

+If you know `underscore.js` or `lodash.js` you may think of JS_Spark as distributed version of them.

 Why
 ===